limix/struct-lmm/doc/commandline.rst

 * **norm_type**. by default, the norm_type is 'linear_covariance' and the
   environment matrix is normalized in such a way that the outer product EE^T has mean of diagonal of ones.
-  If 'weighted_correlation', the environment matrix is normalized in such a way that the outer product EE^T has diagonal of ones.
+  If 'weighted_covariance', the environment matrix is normalized in such a way that the outer product EE^T has diagonal of ones.
   If 'correlation', the environment matrix is normalized in such a way that the outer product EE^T is a correlation matrix (with a